 With the lung inflated, the tumor is marked with a metallic bar that is positioned using DynaCT guidance through a needle and connected to a suture.
 This simple device can precisely locate and track the lesion using X-ray (DynaCT) imaging.
 After the lung is deflated this bar lodges in the tissue, guiding the surgeon to the precise location of the tumor.
 The iVATS approach is particularly useful in locating small tumors, which can be difficult to palpate and allows limited resections with adequate margins.
 Since the completion of the first iVATS procedure, a total of 23 patients underwent this procedure in the Advanced Multimodality Image Guided Operating Suite (AMIGO) as part of a now completed clinical trial.

 “This application is designed to improve thoracic surgery techniques and lung cancer treatments,” said Dr. Bueno.
 “While similar approaches have been used in the excision of breast tumors, and metal wires and coils have been used to identify lung nodules, the intraoperative use of these specialized sutures with real-time radiological imaging in the treatment of lung cancer is both innovative and game-changing.
 It is like moving from using maps to plan a journey to using GPS.”

-Raphael Bueno, MD Chief of Thoracic Surgery, Co-Director of The Lung Center, Associate Director, AMIGO Suite, Brigham and Women’s Hospital; Thoracic Surgeon, Dana-Farber/Brigham and Women’s Cancer Center
+Raphael Bueno, MD Chief of Thoracic Surgery, Co-Director of The Lung Center, Associate Director, AMIGO Suite, Brigham and Women’s Hospital; Thoracic Surgeon, Dana-Farber Brigham Cancer Center

 Clare M.C.
-Tempany, MD Ferenc Jolesz Chair of Radiology Research, Director, National Center for Image Guided Therapy, Director, AMIGO Suite, Brigham and Women’s Hospital; Radiologist, Dana-Farber/Brigham and Women’s Cancer Center
+Tempany, MD Ferenc Jolesz Chair of Radiology Research, Director, National Center for Image Guided Therapy, Director, AMIGO Suite, Brigham and Women’s Hospital; Radiologist, Dana-Farber Brigham Cancer Center